Regan-Boreland/ApexMMA/README.md

 * Favicon was taken from [icons8](https://icons8.com/icons/set/predator).
 * Information on [removing horizontal scroll](https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll).
 #### Acknowledgment
-* Jubrillionaire (assisting in making the form inputs required)
+* Mentor: Jubril Akolade (assisting in making the form inputs required)

 ## Deployment
 ### The site was deployed to github pages.
 The setps to do this are: